josephmbarnby/task_intentions_SoCCR/README.md

 ## Getting Started

 Before developing or previewing the game, ensure that the Node.js version 14+ is installed on your system.
-Download Node.js [here](https://nodejs.org/en/) and install Yarn using this command `npm i -g corepack`.
+Download Node.js [here](https://nodejs.org/en/) and install Yarn using this command `npm i -g yarn`.
 After installing Yarn, run `yarn install` in the root directory of this repository.
 After a short period of time, all dependencies for the tasks will be configured and ready for development.

 ## Commands 👨‍💻